 The guidelines are based on the premise that, since the University of Iowa is the single employing entity, the personnel file is the property of the University of Iowa rather than the employing department.
 See additional information on the UI Health Care Personnel File policy (only accessible to UI Health Care employees).

-Employing units shall maintain a personnel file, whether in paper or electronic format, for each employee containing pertinent information regarding the employment relationship with the university (i.e., offer letters, education/training records, letters of recognition and/or commendation, and any disciplinary record).
+Employing units shall maintain a personnel file, whether in paper or electronic format, for each employee containing pertinent information regarding the employment relationship with the university (i.e., resumes and/or application materials, appointment- and employment-offer documents, change-of-status and termination forms, performance appraisals, letters of recognition and/or commendation, and any disciplinary records).

-With the implementation of the electronic personnel file, which can be accessed through Employee Self Service, it is strongly recommended that the employing unit utilize the electronic personnel (ePersonnel) file for all new staff members and current staff members going forward.
+With the implementation of the electronic personnel file, which can be accessed through Employee Self Service (ESS), it is strongly recommended that the employing unit utilize the electronic personnel (ePersonnel) file for all new staff members and current staff members going forward.
 If a paper personnel file exists for an employee, it is also recommended that the employing unit scan and upload contents from the paper file to the ePersonnel file, but it is not required.
-The most significant advantage to utilizing ePersonnel files is that all information and documents are generally available 24 hours a day through the secured Employee Self Service portal for both the employee and management.
+The most significant advantage to utilizing ePersonnel files is that all information and documents are readily available through the secured ESS portal for both the employee and supervisor.

 Personnel files are confidential.
 The information contained within the file shall be consistent with state and federal laws and regulations, university policies, and any collective bargaining agreement, as applicable.
-It is a best practice to utilize the individual folders within the personnel file to organize documents (such as: Development/Education/Training, Employment Documentation, Performance, Immigration, and Non-Health Related Leave).
+It is best practice to organize documents within individual folders in the personnel file (i.e., Development/Education/Training, Employment Documentation, Performance, Immigration, and Non-Health Related Leave).

-For more information regarding access, retention, and which documents are permitted or not permitted in the personnel file see Guidelines Use, Access, and Retention of Personnel Files (pdf).
+For more information regarding access, retention, and permitted/not permitted documents in the personnel file, see Guidelines Use, Access, and Retention of Personnel Files (pdf).
 For supporting immigration documents, including what documents are permitted in the personnel file by valid immigration type, see Valid Immigration Supporting Documents (pdf).

 The University Operations Manual III-7, outlines the governing principles regarding access to an employee's personnel file.
 This access includes the personnel and medical files, but not the supervisory notes.